 Doesn't it feel as if information and paperwork come at us from all directions?
 Mail, catalogs, invitations, school flyers, permission slips, bills- the list goes on and on.
 Having a way to handle and organize the constant deluge will prevent paper from cluttering your mind and your home.
-This is why you need a family command center if you truly want to get organized this year!
+This is why you need a Mom command center if you truly want to get organized this year!

-The idea behind having a family command center is that you have one place where you can sort and then file everything you need to keep at hand.
+The idea behind having a Mom command center is that you have one place where you can sort and then file everything you need to keep at hand.

-My family command center is actually two separate areas- one that is mounted on the wall and gives me a place to display important papers we need to see often- like school menus and sports schedules as well as my menu planning board.
+My command center is actually two separate areas- one that is mounted on the wall and gives me a place to display important papers we need to see often- like school menus and sports schedules as well as my menu planning board.

 You need a place to put all of that paperwork that comes your way and needs to be dealt with at some point in the future- the registration forms for kids activities, the flyer from the place that sells firewood that you want to order next month, the copy of the dental reimbursement form that you submitted to the insurance company.
 All of that fun stuff.